 We have lived near Chester for 16 years now and it really is a beautiful part of the world.
-We have three children who have lived here their whole lives and so I feel that I have plenty of experience when it comes to things to do in Chester with Kids.
+We have three children who have lived here their whole lives and so I feel that I have plenty of experience when it comes to finding things to do in Chester with Kids.
 This post will highlight some of our favourite places that are all within 15 or so miles of Chester city centre and each one will have a small write up but please do click on the links for more in depth reviews and top tips.

-Things to do in Chester
+Things to do in Chester with kids

-One of my absolute favourite things to do in Chester is go to Chester Zoo.
+One of my absolute favourite things to do in Chester with the kids is go to Chester Zoo.
 We have had a family pass since the boys were little and there was many a time when we would go daily just so Connor could make sure Daddy Lion was okay, bless him.
 Chester Zoo is one of the biggest and best zoos in the country.
 It has so much to see and do that you may not manage all of it in a day.
 As well as seeing all the different animals and listening to various talks there are also several parks for the little ones to explore, a fun sand and water play centre, a boat ride and if you pay extra a crazy golf area.

 The Story House Chester

 There are a number of museums in Chester.
 I often refer to them as Chester’s best kept secret as for some reason people don’t always know they exist or they have heard of them but aren’t sure where they are.
-Well, on a rainy day in Chester when me and the boys were stuck for new things to do in Chester we went from one to the other exploring them all and were very pleasantly surprised.
+Well, on a rainy day in Chester when me and the boys were stuck for something to do we went from one to the other exploring them all and were very pleasantly surprised.
 Not only are they inside and dry they are also free and have lots of educational activities aimed at kids in all the different area.
 From building bridges to dressing up and from interactive computer games to drawing and colouring in stations there is something for everyone to do in the Chester museums.

-Places to eat in Chester
+Places to eat in Chester with kids

 Hickorys Steak House